Grand Valley State Lakers football

 The Grand Valley State Lakers football team represents Grand Valley State University (GVSU) in NCAA Division II football.
 The team currently competes in the Great Lakes Intercollegiate Athletic Conference and was once affiliated with the now defunct Midwest Intercollegiate Football Conference.
 The Lakers football team has appeared in six NCAA Division II national title games, winning four championships, since 2001.
 The team has made the playoffs in 20 seasons.
-They have also won or shared 17 conference titles (GLIAC & MIFC).
+They have also won or shared 17 conference titles (GLIAC and MIFC).